 Protect yourself and others

-As of May 1, the County is requiring you to wear face coverings in many public settings.
+The County and state require you to wear face coverings in many public settings.
 The coverings help prevent the spread of COVID-19 and are part of our path to reopening San Diego.
 See full health order (PDF)

 When to wear